omerbar97/Robot-Navigation-Workshop/README.md

 **Do the example to avoid changes to do in the backend server.**

 ### Alternative (simple version)
-if you wish to install this program without the unnecessary depandances you will need to install only 4 thing:
+If you wish to run this program without the unnecessary depandances of the server side you will need to install only those things:
 <ul>
   <li>Player + Stage</li>
   <li>cmake</li>